tgourley/StartupConnectionApp/Design/UseCases.md

   * BR5

 * **UC18** Change status of pitches.
   * Changing the status of a pitch is essential to knowing how far along an idea is and what is left to fulfill.
 An administrator will change the status of a pitch as investors and developers submit proposals and they are approved by the founder.
-This is to keep our system in order and middle-man for the project team.
+This is to keep our system in order and middle-man for the pitch team.
   * This will be done by going to a pitch page as an administrator and choosing from a drop-down menu, switching the status on the public page.
   * Actors: Administrators
   * BR5

 * **UC19** Negotiate terms of a pitch.
-  * The ability to negotiate terms is important because it lets the different users involved in the process come to an agreement on project details.
-Once the different users come to agreement the pitch is complete and the project can move forward.
+  * The ability to negotiate terms is important because it lets the different users involved in the process come to an agreement on pitch details.
+Once the different users come to agreement the pitch is complete and the pitch can move forward.
 Without this functionality, the users would find it difficult to come to an appropriate agreement on individual terms for the pitch.
 One way they will be able to negotiate is through the direct message functionality.
   * To negotiate terms of a pitch the users will navigate to the direct messages page.
 Here, they can choose who to negotiate with by sending a message to them.
   * Actors: User
   * BR6
 * **UC20** Observe associated parties with the pitch.
   * The investor or developers will want to be able to see the parties associated with certain pitches to make an educated decision on if they want to be involved with them.
-By being able to observe associated parties with the pitch the investor or developer can determine their overall quality and if they're worth being involved with based on the project.
+By being able to observe associated parties with the pitch the investor or developer can determine their overall quality and if they're worth being involved with based on the pitch.
 It could be someone the investor or developer has worked with before so they can make a decision based on their previous experience with them.
   * The investor or developer will navigate to the pitch page.
-While there, they'll be able to see a contribution list of who has contributed to the project.
+While there, they'll be able to see a contribution list of who has contributed to the pitch.
 They can click on each contributor to navigate to their profile and see more information about them.
   * Actors: Investor, Developer
   * BR6